Michael Nehls

 Research summary

 I study the role of Sptlc2 in innate immune cells during Mycobacterium tuberculosis (Mtb) infection.
-Sptlc2 is a component of the enzyme required for the first and rate-limiting step of sphingolipid biosynthesis.
-Mutations in Sptlc2 can cause a rare neuropathic disease (HSAN1) in humans that is associated with increased risk of infection.
+SPTLC2 is a component of the enzyme required for the first and rate-limiting step of sphingolipid biosynthesis.
+Mutations in SPTLC2 can cause a rare neuropathic disease (HSAN1) in humans that is associated with increased risk of infection.
 However, the immunological basis for increased susceptibility to infection remains unknown.
-We have found that loss of Sptlc2 in myeloid cells results in early death of mice infected with Mtb, establishing Sptlc2 as a novel host determinant of Mtb disease susceptibility.
-In preliminary studies, it appears that there are minimal changes to cellular inflammation outside of monocytes and macrophages, with near ablation of alveolar macrophages.
-Future studies will determine the role of Sptlc2 in monocytes and macrophages and its contribution to immunity against Mtb infection.
+We have found that loss of SPTLC2 in CD11c-expressing innate immune cells results in early death of mice infected with Mtb, establishing SPTLC2 as a novel host determinant of Mtb disease susceptibility.
+While there are minimal changes to cellular inflammation, there is near complete ablation of alveolar macrophages during Mtb infection in mice that lack SPTLC2 in innate immune cells.
+We do not detect differences in alveolar macrophage proliferation or death in the absence of SPTLC2 during Mtb infection, but we do see a defect in monocyte differentiation into alveolar macrophage precursor cells by single-cell RNA sequencing.
+These mice develop a pulmonary alveolar proteinosis-like disease with altered lung gross pathology, elevated surfactant protein concentrations, and hypoxia.

 Graduate publications